linebender/druid/CONTRIBUTING.md

 just a few small guidelines you need to follow.

 ## How to build
-Fulfill [gtk-rs dependencies](http://gtk-rs.org/docs/requirements.html) for cairo crate

-run `cargo build --target=x86_64-pc-windows-msvc`

 > Only windows and macos platforms are supported at the moment

+run `cargo build`

+For MacOS additionally: fulfill [gtk-rs dependencies] for cairo crate

 ## Code reviews